RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 In this post I'll talk about how to do the actual image generation using the OpenAI Dall-E 3 API integration through OpenAI (and also Azure OpenAI once they roll out Dall-E 3 officially).
 I'll also talk a bit about the integration itself - there are a number of things that need to happen around the edges in order to work with the generated images especially if you build something similar to what's shown above which is basically an image browser.

-I'll talk about the OpenAI (and AzureAI) API because it's by far the easiest to work with.
+I'll talk about the OpenAI (and Azure OpenAI) API because it's by far the easiest to work with.
 There are obviously other Image AI engines (I really like MidJourney) but they cannot be easily integrated into your own applications.

 I've broken this article into 2 main parts: